Itscasca/itscasca/README.md

 ㅤㅤI love horror and physiological horror
 ㅤI like art, painting and crocheting

-### PONY TOWN INFORMATION
+### GENERAL INFORMATION
+♥ Even though im introverted PLEASE feel free to talk to me !!
+I use pony town to make friends so dont be afraid

+♥ Taking inspo from me is fine HEAVY inspo is a no. So with copying my skins ( burn )

+♥ I am usually at the danganronpa, mouthwashing, sonic or jjk area

 --
 **BFYI**

-♥ Even though I’m introverted, PLEASE feel free to talk to me!
-Just a heads-up I might come off a little awkward at first

 ♥ 13+ When **Befriending** Me.
 If you are below that age small interactions are fine but if you want to genuinelly get to know me be that age or above